flyteorg/flytectl/docs/source/gen/flytectl_get_execution.rst

-Retrieve all executions within the project and domain (execution, executions can be used interchangeably):
+Retrieve all executions within the project and domain (execution/executions can be used interchangeably):
 ::

  flytectl get execution -p flytesnacks -d development